Th3Spl/Th3Spl/README.md

 -  Reverse Engineering.

 ### Commisions:
-If you want to hire me or you want me to help you with your project, add me on discord: Th3Spl
+If you'd like to hire me or help with your project, add me on discord: Th3Spl

 ### Disclaimer: